-Green Impact Students’ Unions (GISU) works on an annual cycle.
-Launching each autumn, unions try to implement change throughout the academic year, submitting work in late spring, receiving an audit in early summer, then awards are announced in July.
+GISU works on an annual cycle.
+Launching each autumn, Unions implement change throughout the academic year, submitting work in late spring, receiving an audit in early summer, and awards are announced in July.

-Each participating union will be given access to the online toolkit which houses all the actions we’d like SUs to work on through for the year.
-If you’re interested in what the actions are before you sign up, you can see the 2018-19 action summary here.
-If you have a more specific question please contact us.
+Each participating Union will be given access to the online toolkit, which houses all the actions we’d like SUs to work through during the year.
+If you’re interested in what the actions are before you sign up, you can see an example of the kind of actions we’ll be asking you to take here.
 Unions part of our GISU network will have access to a resource bank to guide, inspire and support them throughout the year.
-If you are a union that does not partake in GISU you can email us to request a specific resource.
+If you are a Union that does not partake in GISU, you can email us to request a specific resource.

-- Phone call Mid-Way – Early 2021, we will offer calls for all participating SUs to check-in with your progress, offer support and guidance and to gather your feedback.
+- Mid-project calls – Early in 2024 we will offer calls for all participating SUs to check-in with your progress, offer support and to gather your feedback.

-- Learning and development opportunities – Students’ Unions participating in GISU will receive a 10% reduction in price to SOS-UK’s Learning Academy offerings.
-Offerings particularly relevant for SUs include the Officer Sustainability Bootcamp, Course reps & sustainability, campaign planning and carbon literacy training.
+- Learning and development opportunities – SUs participating in GISU will receive a 10% reduction in price to some SOS-UK’s Learning Academy offerings.
+Offerings particularly relevant for SUs include the Course reps & sustainability training and Campaign planning workshops.